Sometimes you think everything’s been taken care of.

 “Why did you say ‘is or was’ her boyfriend?, Agent Krietz asked.”

 “They might have broken up.
 Leo is a jerk… well, more than a jerk, he’s stupid.
 He kept telling my mom that he wanted to move us to Texas so he could work on oil wells.
-I didn’t want to move, and neither did my mom because nothing ever came of it.
+I didn’t want to move, and neither did my mom, so nothing ever came of it.
 Leo was unemployed.
 He worked at a car dealer and was fired for smoking in the repair bay.
 It could have caused a big fire and explosions with all of the cars there being repaired.
 That shows how stupid he is.”

 Jeremy was giving the ATF agent more information than he were asking, but he figured he’d tell everything he knew about Leo.